Characters: Code Geass Britannians

 - Amoral Attorney: Not in profession, but fits the archetype perfectly.
 Such as when he leads the Black Knights into betraying their leader, and shortly afterwards, argues his way into a rebellion against his father.

 - Anti-Villain: Subverted.
 He was foreshadowed as a Big Bad and Lulu's Evil Counterpart since the first Opening Title Sequence but, for a long time, he had yet to do anything evil.
-However, after R2 episode 19, he definitely proves himself to be Not So Harmless, having shown his Magnificent Bastard true self.
-And then he got his very own floating doom fortress.
+However, after R2 episode 9, he definitely proves himself to be Not So Harmless, leading and almost brainwashing the already crazy Nina to believe FLEIJA would be what Euphie would want.
+Then there was that disquieting grin on his face when said bomb went off.
+And then he got the Black Knights to turn on their leader, and got his very own floating doom fortress.

 - Aristocrats Are Evil